mboehme/doubleblind/README.md

 #Double Blind Conflicts-Of-Interest Identification
 The following scripts were used to identify conflicts of interest during the first double blind review at the International Symposium on Software Testing and Analysis (ISSTA) in 2016.
+[More info ...](https://issta2016.cispa.saarland/interview-with-abhik-roychoudhury-issta-2016-program-chair/)

 #Features
 * Automatically crawls DBLP to find co-authors of the PC members from the last 5 years.